root-project/web/manual/object_ownership/index.md

    myHisto->Fit("gaus")
 {% endhighlight %}

-The call of `Fit()` copies the global [TF1](https://root.cern/doc/master/classTF1.html) Gaussian function and attaches the copy to the histogram.
+The call of `Fit()` copies the global {% include ref class="TF1" %} Gaussian function and attaches the copy to the histogram.
 When the histogram is deleted, the copy is deleted too.

 ## Ownership by the user